erikunevik/datamodeling_erik_unevik_de24/övningstentamen/övningstenta_20250331.md

 ## Is this structured, semi-structured, or unstructured data?
 Describe how you would store this data.

-The data is semistructured since it comes in Json format and would put in mongodb
+The data is semistructured since it comes in Json format and would store it in mongodb

 ##)Question 9